iafonov/cosmonaut/README.md

 ## Memory management

 Cosmonaut follows the principle of a least surprise.
-Memory is freed only on the same level as it was allocated.
+Memory is freed only at the same level as it was allocated.
 So if you're passing chunks of data into any of built-in functions - your code is responsible for clean-up.
-The same principle is applied to built-in functions - if you're accessing data from params/headers you don't have to free it - the data from built-in data sources would be cleaned up automatically by framework functions which were responsible for allocating it.
+The same principle is applied backwards to built-in functions - if you're accessing data from params/headers you don't have to free it, the data from built-in  sources would be cleaned up automatically by framework functions which were responsible for allocating it.

 # Under the hood